Views DSL ConstraintLayout¶

 Table of contents¶

-extensions for safe and readable usage- Download
+ConstraintLayouttailoredlParamsextensionConstraintLayout.LayoutParamsextensions for safe and readable usage- Download

-tailored lParams
+ConstraintLayout tailored lParams extension¶

-extension function on ConstraintLayout
+The lParams() extension function on ConstraintLayout looks to be similar

-to the similarly named extensions on LinearLayout
+to the similarly named extensions on LinearLayout and FrameLayout, but

 there are two key differences:

-children are meant to have constraints, their
+* Since ConstraintLayout children are meant to have constraints, their

-That means that you’ll often have to specify height = wrapContent
+That means that you’ll often have to specify height = wrapContent for

-things like TextView
+things like TextViews and Buttons.

-is not supported for ConstraintLayout
+* In xml, match_parent is not supported for ConstraintLayout and can

 decrease performance (the alternative being adding 0dp + 2 parent relative

 constraints).
-This is not the case here as matchParent
+This is not the case here as matchParent is rewritten as

-with the appropriate parent relative constraints.
+matchConstraints with the appropriate parent relative constraints.
 The

 result is a more readable UI code, without performance compromises.

-extensions for safe and readable usage¶
+ConstraintLayout.LayoutParams extensions for safe and readable usage¶

 With this split also comes a set of extension functions to use in